KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## [MMM-GPSWeather by mochman](https://github.com/mochman/MMM-GPSWeather)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Typo: Found 'Magic Mirror' in file `MMM-GPSWeather.js`: Replace it with `MagicMirror²`.
 3. Recommendation: Found 'XMLHttpRequest' in file `MMM-GPSWeather.js`: Replace it with built-in fetch.

 ## [MMM-GrafanaChart by SvenSommer](https://github.com/SvenSommer/MMM-GrafanaChart)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Typo: Found 'Magic Mirror' in file `README.md`: Replace it with `MagicMirror²`.

 ## [MMM-Growatt by dekinet](https://github.com/dekinet/MMM-Growatt)

-1. - W - package.json issue: No description
+1. `package.json` issue: No description
-2. - W - package.json issue: No repository field.
+2. `package.json` issue: No repository field.
-3. - I - No image found.
+3. Issue: No image found.
 4. Typo: Found 'Magic Mirror' in file `README.md`: Replace it with `MagicMirror²`.

 ## [MMM-GyeonggiBus by iceship](https://github.com/iceship/MMM-GyeonggiBus)

-1. - I - No image found.
+1. Issue: No image found.
 2. Typo: Found 'Magic Mirror' in file `MMM-GyeonggiBus.js`: Replace it with `MagicMirror²`.
 3. Typo: Found 'Magic Mirror' in file `README.md`: Replace it with `MagicMirror²`.
 4. Deprecated: Found 'require('request')' in file `node_helper.js`: Replace it with built-in fetch.

 ## [MMM-HabiticaStats by delightedCrow](https://github.com/delightedCrow/MMM-HabiticaStats)

-1. - W - package.json issue: No repository field.
+1. `package.json` issue: No repository field.
 2. Typo: Found 'Magic Mirror' in file `MMM-HabiticaStats.js`: Replace it with `MagicMirror²`.
 3. Recommendation: Found 'XMLHttpRequest' in file `HabiticaMagic-v2.0.1.min.js`: Replace it with built-in fetch.

 ## [MMM-Hanzi by tderflinger](https://github.com/tderflinger/MMM-Hanzi)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Typo: Found 'Magic Mirror' in file `README.md`: Replace it with `MagicMirror²`.

 ## [MMM-HappyHours by aleckeller](https://github.com/aleckeller/MMM-HappyHours)

-1. - W - package.json issue: No repository field.
+1. `package.json` issue: No repository field.
-2. - W - package.json issue: No license field.
+2. `package.json` issue: No license field.
 3. Typo: Found 'Magic Mirror' in file `MMM-HappyHours.css`: Replace it with `MagicMirror²`.
 4. Typo: Found 'Magic Mirror' in file `MMM-HappyHours.js`: Replace it with `MagicMirror²`.
 5. Typo: Found 'Magic Mirror' in file `README.md`: Replace it with `MagicMirror²`.